FSU-ACM/Programming-Contest-Suite/docs/deployment/docker/docker_image.md

 ## Run Image

-The `Dockerfile` specifies an image capable of running the Django web app with Celery.
+The `Dockerfile` specifies an image capable of running the Django web app, Celery, or Flower.
 The parameters passed to the image's start script `start.sh` determine the container's behavior.

 ```bash
 docker run <image_name> /docker/start.sh <PROCESS_TYPE> <MODE>